 Get your corn huskers to work!
 Make sure they do their best to get all the hair off.
 Games make this task fun.
 Challenge them to see who can husk the most ears.
 Here's a tip for mess control: husking can be done outside.

 While the corn is being husked, start boiling water, either in a large stockpot or your blancher.

 Cut the kernels from the cob.

-Another Tip - Use a Bunt pan, set your corn on end on the centerpiece and let the kernels fall into the pan.
+Use a bundt pan: Set your corn on end on the center piece and let the kernels fall into the pan.
 I've tried this and it seems awkward to me.
 I list it here because I have seen others rave about doing it this way.
-Try it you may just like it.
+Try it, and you may just like it.

 While the corn is being husked and the corn is cut off, go ahead and get your canner and canning jars ready.

-Optional add salt to the jars. ½ tsp. per pint, 1 tsp. per quart.
-Salt is for seasoning purposes only.
+Optional: Add salt to the jars, ½ tsp per pint or 1 tsp per quart.
+(Salt is for seasoning purposes only.)

 After the kernels are off the cob, pack into clean canning jars.

 When canning corn, you can either use the raw pack or hot pack method.
 Since I have already blanched my corn, I prefer raw pack.

 Here are directions for both: